raspberrypi/pico-setup/README.md

 > cmake -S . -B build_$board -GNinja -DPICO_BOARD=$board -DCMAKE_BUILD_TYPE=Debug
 > ```

 To build the blink example, run the following command:
 ```bash
 cmake --build build_pico --target blink
 ```
-This builds the specified target `blink` in the build folder `build_pico`
+This builds the specified target `blink` in the build folder `build_pico` - it will probably have `no work to do` because `blink` was built earlier by `pico_setup.sh`

 Then to run it, attach a Pico-series microcontroller in BOOTSEL mode, and run:
 ```bash